 It depends on what?

 There are various factors which come in to play as to which option makes best sense.
 Your starting point is to look at two overarching elements: what you’ve got and what you need.
-Properties in London and Hertfordshire vary just as much as their owners!
+Properties in London and Hertfordshire vary just as much as their residents!
 We have smaller properties sitting snuggly against their neighbours just a stone’s throw from a large detached plot.
 Let’s look at the factors which matter most:

 The age and condition of the property is an excellent starting point for your considerations.
 The condition of a property can determine the costs of renovation.
 Is there a great deal of structural work to complete before you’re even at the blank canvas stage?
 If yes, demolishing and rebuilding could be a good option.
 This is particularly true if there are large-scale safety or preservation works which need completing which have minimal effect on your ultimate design.